Anger mounts as Germany unearths second U.S. spy suspect

 Merkel said on Wednesday that there were talks with the United States, but she could not comment on their content.

-After the Snowden revelations, Berlin demanded Washington agree to a "no-spy agreement," but the United States was unwilling to make such a commitment.
+After the Snowden revelations, Berlin demanded Washington agree to a "no-spy agreement" but the United States has been unwilling to make such a commitment.

-(Additional reporting by Sabine Siebold; Writing by Stephen Brown; Editing by Ruth Pitchford, Jason Szep and Gunna Dickson)
+(Additional reporting by Sabine Siebold; Writing by Stephen Brown; Editing by Ruth Pitchford)